 Three years after Bem began teaching in Pittsburgh, the Bems were both offered teaching positions at Stanford University.
 They gladly accepted, as Daryl had always wanted to move to the west coast.
 Bem continued her research on gender and sexuality.
 When her tenure application was rejected by the Dean of Stanford University, the couple moved to Cornell University.
-After they moved back east, the couple separated for a time, finding they had lost sight of the egalitarian goals of their marriage.
+After they moved back east, the couple separated, finding they had lost sight of the egalitarian goals of their marriage.
 They raised two children together, and both continued to teach and conduct research at Cornell.
 Sandra Bem continued her research focusing on gender schema theory, sexuality, and clinical psychology.
 In 1998 she published an autobiographical account of raising her two children to defy traditional gender roles called An Unconventional Family.
 She served as director of the Women's Studies Programme at Cornell.
 In 2010 she retired from the university.

 by Meghan George (2012) Updated (2014)